What Factors Does The Court Use To Determine Which Parent Gets Custody Of The Child?

 Remember, whenever anything deals with a child and family court, the court is always going to look at what is in the best interests of the children.

-The factors include some of these, but are not limited to this list:
+Many factors are considered when the court decides what is in the best interest of a child.
+Many factors include some of these, but not limited to this list:

-- Number one, the mental and the physical stability of the parents.
+Number one, the mental and physical stability of the parents.

-- Number nine, the relationship between the child and each parent.
-Is the child closer to one parent than the other parent?
+Number eight, the relationship between the child and each parent.
+Is the child more closer to one parent than the other parent?
 Is the child able to express themselves freely with one parent, more so than with the other parent?

-- Number 10, whether the parent who is given the custody will continue to foster a relationship with the other parent.
+Number Nine, whether the parent who is given the custody will continue to foster a relationship with the other parent.

-This has to do with the age of the child and the maturity of the child.
+Number Ten, the wishes of the child.
+Now this has to do with the age of the child and the maturity of the child.
+Okay.
 Children generally under the age of 15 years old are not given too much weight as to what their wishes are, to which parent they would like to live with.

 These are just some of the factors that the court looks at when determining if and when to give one parent primary custody of the child over the other parent.
 Remember that in Nevada, the courts feel that the best interests of the children are always to have joint custody with both parents.
 So if you are looking for primary custody or sole custody of your child, what you need to do is be sure that you meet many of the factors that the court considers in granting one parent primary custody or sole custody over the other.